adamghill/conjure/README.md

 ### CONJURE_USE_EVAL

 By default, `conjure` is usable with strict CSP, however that does prevent using JavaScript in certain places, e.g. the right-hand side of an action.
+Setting `CONJURE_USE_EVAL` to `true` allows more flexibility.

 ```html
 <script src="js/conjure.min.js"></script>